uc-cdis/gen3-gitops-dev/README.md

 python3 helm-migration-script/migrate-to-helm.py
 ```

 This will generate a `values.yaml` file in the current folder.
+The actual filename will contain your hostname found in `Gen3Secrets/00configmap.yaml`, e.g. `aoliu.planx-pla.net`, so the filename is `aoliu.planx-pla.net-values.yaml`.
 Use `scp` to copy this file to your local machine for the next steps ("Deployment Process" below).

 Example: